Quantum and higher curvature corrections to the anti-de Sitter black hole: EFT and nonlocal corrections to the AdS metric

-This can be verified with the following useful identities derived from the Kerr-AdS solution:
+This can be verified with the following useful identities derived from the AdS solution:

-Clearly in the asymptotically flat limit, $L \rightarrow \infty$ or equivalently $\Lambda \rightarrow 0$, the above relations reflect the well known Ricci flat metric conditions satisfied by the Kerr solution.
-The Kerr-AdS black hole with the AdS scale $L$ is therefore an exact solution of the quadratic curvature EFT.
-In the nonrotating limit, the line element of the spacetime can be written as
+where ${\cal M}$ and $r$ are the Schwarzschild mass and radial coordinate, respectively, and $C_{\alpha\beta}\left({\cal M}, r\right)$ are the components of $R_\alpha^{\ \mu\nu\sigma} R_{\beta \mu\nu\sigma}$ in the nonrotating, asymptotically flat limit\footnote{Clearly in the asymptotically flat limit, $L \rightarrow \infty$ or equivalently $\Lambda \rightarrow 0$, the above relations reflect the well known Ricci flat metric conditions satisfied by the Kerr solution.}.
+The AdS black hole with the AdS scale $L$ is therefore an exact solution of the quadratic curvature EFT.
+We emphasize that the proof of this relies solely on the first three \textit{covariant} equations of \eqref{maxsymidentities} that are sufficient to make \eqref{eq:eomquad1} and \eqref{eq:eomquad2} vanish, i.e., the $c_3\left(\mu\right)$ terms can be absorbed into \eqref{eq:eomquad1} and \eqref{eq:eomquad2} by using the Gauss-Bonnet identity.
+We were merely showing \eqref{eq:eomquad3} and the fourth and fifth lines of \eqref{maxsymidentities} for completeness, but do not rely on them for the derivation of our results.